 For immigrants in our area, the new requirements will make it much more difficult to obtain and present the required documentation to qualify for a driver’s license in the state of Florida.
 Immigrants who are currently involved in South Florida immigration or deportation proceedings often entered the country as undocumented arrivals.
 This means that they will generally be unable to obtain licenses to drive, which could put them at risk of losing their employment or of being detained by law enforcement for driving illegally.

 Because many individuals currently dealing with the South Florida immigration system have work and family responsibilities, they may take the risk of driving even without a valid driver’s license.
 This can pose serious risks to others on the road.
 The process of licensing drivers is one of the most important tools used to ensure the competency of those on Florida streets and highways.
 Without this safeguard in place, drivers will be at higher risk because they will be sharing the road with unlicensed drivers who may not have the proper skills or knowledge.

 Working with a qualified and experienced Miami immigration lawyer will help those affected by these recent changes to the driver’s license application process.
 Your Miami immigration lawyer can provide added support in managing your immigration status, dealing with deportation issues and finding the best ways to drive safely and legally in Florida.
 This can provide you with added peace of mind when managing your regular responsibilities in the Miami, Florida, area.

 At Pozo Goldstein, we offer practical legal support for immigrants in the Miami area.
 If you need the help of a qualified and experienced Miami immigration lawyer, our Miami immigration team can provide the right solutions for your needs.
-Call us today at 305-856-0400 to schedule a free initial consultation with us.
+Call us today at 305-856-0400 to schedule an initial consultation with us.
 We look forward to the opportunity to serve you.